OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 Protection measures:

-- Never expose technical details in user error messages
+- Never expose technical details in user-facing error messages

-- Implement fail-secure (in case of error, deny access)
+- Implement fail-secure behavior (when in doubt, deny access)

 Example of secure code: